 How much do you have to drink to get alcohol poisoning?
-That’s dependent on a lot of factors, such as your weight and what you’d eaten recently.
+That’s dependent on many factors, such as your weight and what you’ve eaten recently.
 On average, your liver can only process one standard drink an hour.
 Any more than that is putting you at risk.

 A bout of alcohol poisoning will result in permanent damage to your body, but so will frequent alcohol abuse on its own.

-If you are already seeing these side effects to alcohol use in your own life, it’s best to take action now and reverse or halt them while you still can.
+If you are already seeing these side effects of alcohol use in your own life, it’s best to take action now and reverse or halt them while you still can.

 6. Your Blackout Drinking Is Starting To Affect Your Daily Life

-As much as alcohol has become a part of everyday life for many Americans, this addictive substance is the cause of a huge amount of lost productivity.
+As much as alcohol has become a part of everyday life for many Americans, this addictive substance is the cause of a vast amount of lost productivity.

 And if you’re starting to feel like you can’t fulfill obligations throughout the day that never used to give you any trouble, it just might be your blackout drinking lifestyle that’s really to blame.